derhasi/freistilbox-docs/content/faq/authorized_users.md

 title: "How can I limit access to the website to authorized users?"
 ---

+# How can I limit access to the website to authorized users?

 There are times like, for example, a pre-launch phase, during which you want to limit access to your website; unauthorized visitors shouldn't even get presented with a login page.
 In this article, you’ll find a